At Wensleydale Dental Practice, we have several options when it comes to Dental Implant technology.

 The Implant Systems

 Our implants are made of biologically neutral pure titanium.
-As the human body tolerates it, the possibility of rejection is excluded thanks to the characteristics of the material.
+As the human body tolerates it, the possibility of rejection is greatly reduced thanks to the characteristics of the material.

-Implants are available in four different diameters and length that provide a solution for all implant problems.
+Implants are available in different diameters and length that provide a solution for all implant problems and the size is chosen depending on your situation.

 The advantages of implants: